 - Maintain an active Twitter feed that is clearly connected to your brand name.
 Here’s where the best practices of social media management go out the door.
 All that matters here are recency, regularity, popularity, and being on-message.

 - Create a branded YouTube channel; we’re seeing a massive uptick in the frequency with which Google pulls YouTube into branded keyword search results.
-All the same requirements apply as for Twitter
+All of the same requirements apply as for Twitter

-- This is only relevant for very big brands, but have a news feed that also abides by the principles of frequency, regularity and popularity.
+- This is only relevant for very big brands, but have a news feed that also abides by the principles of frequency, regularity, and popularity.

 - Instead of just having a “Jobs” or Careers page, use Google Jobs and write descriptive, attracted job descriptions optimized for your Google Brand Score – descriptions that let users infer what your business does.